open-telemetry/otel-arrow/README.md

 ## Security

+A thread model is being defined [WIP] (what can go wrong at the protocol level, during the encoding or decoding phases, ...).
+Below the main risks identified so far:
+- invalid, or compromised inputs causing security or reliability issues.
+- very large input data causing denial of service.
+- high cardinality data causing dictionary overflow (over multiple messages).
-> TBD
+- ...
+TBD

-A thread model will be defined to identify the security risks of this package.

 ## Packages